This is by far one of my favorite meals ever.

 One night I was seriously craving these bowls.
 I went to our local market right around the corner to get a few ingredients and as I was making my way towards the checkout a bag on the bottom shelf caught my eye.
-It was Japanese Tempura.
-I already had some beautiful shrimp in my basket.
-And it dawned on me, why not fry them up?
+It was Japanese breadcrumbs aka Tempura.
+I already had some beautiful shrimp in my basket and it dawned on me, why not fry them up?

 I'm so glad that inspiration struck because the tempura shrimp is an awesome addition to this bowl.
 And shrimp's Ethan's favorite.
-So win-win.
-Now, I had a friend reach out to me on Instagram asking if I had any Ketogenic recipes for him to follow, and although I don't at the moment, this recipe can be easily adapted to suit any diet style.
+A win-win.
+Now, I had a friend reach out to me on Instagram asking if I had any Ketogenic recipes for him to follow, and although I don't follow diets or write recipes for them (and don’t have epilepsy which is what that specific diet is prescribed for), this recipe can be easily adapted to suit any dietary style.
 If you need to reduce the rice to a smaller portion, and switch out the tempura shrimp for a beautiful piece of sushi grade tuna, wonderful.
 It's so easy to do.
 Need to make it vegan?
 Simply remove the fish and use a marinated piece of tofu instead, and switch out the mayo for a vegan alternative.
 Happen to have mushrooms?
 Great, cook 'em up and add 'em!
 Do your thing.

 Some things to definitely keep in this recipe?
 The sauces.
 The sweet soy sauce and the spicy mayo totally make this.
 The squeeze of lemon.
 The kelp.
 Without these guys, you won't have a sushi bowl per se, but rather an Asian bowl which is fine, but not quite this dish.